galasa-dev/automation/README.md

 1. Unlike the other pipelines, no Maven or Gradle build is required.
 A series of 'docker-build' tasks are ran to build and push the custom images needed in the pipelines to [harbor](https://harbor.galasa.dev/harbor/projects/5/repositories).
 These images are tagged with the commit hash from the last commit in the pull request.

+Before building and pushing the github-status, github-verify and github-monitor images to harbor, the 'go-build' task is called to build the Go code that these images are based on.

 1. 'git-status' returns the status of the build to the pull request.

 1. 'git-clean' cleans the subdirectory that automation was cloned into.